On bounded depth proofs for Tseitin formulas on the grid; revisited: Proof of the Switching Lemma

 We analyze this event using the labeling technique of Razborov \cite{Razborov1995}.
 The idea of this technique is to come up with an (almost) bijection from restrictions~$\rho$ that give rise to a decision tree~$\calT$ of depth larger than~$s$ to a set of restrictions that is much smaller than the set of all restrictions.
 In a bit more detail, given such a bad~$\rho$, we create a restriction~$\rho^*$ with fewer live centers such that with a bit of extra information we can recover the restriction~$\rho$ from~$\rho^*$.
 As~$\rho^*$ has roughly~$s$ fewer live centers than~$\rho$ we obtain our statement by \cref{lem:final-counting}.

-Let us explain how to obtain~$\rho^*$ from a~$\rho$ that gives rise to a decision tree~$\calT$ of depth~$\depth(\calT) \geq s$.
+Let us explain in a bit more detail how to construct~$\rho^*$ from a~$\rho$ that gives rise to a decision tree~$\calT$ of depth~$\depth(\calT) \geq s$.
 To this end we first need to slightly refine the construction process of~$\calT$.
 Namely, we need to discuss what the ``related variables of a branch~$\psi$'' are.
 Instead of thinking of this as a set of variables we rather want to think of it as an information set~$J$, as introduced in \cref{sec:information}.
 The information set~$J$ is a minimal set that forces, along with the already collected information set on the branch~$\tau$, the branch~$\psi$.
 Once we identified such a set~$J$, we then query all necessary variables to see whether we agree with~$J$ (along with some further variables).

 Recall that we are trying to explain how to construct a restriction~$\rho^*$ from a restriction~$\rho$ that gives rise to a decision tree~$\calT$ of large depth.
-Fix a long branch~$\tau$ in~$\calT$ and consider the sets~$J_1, J_2, \ldots, J_g$ identified in the different stages of the construction of the long branch~$\tau$.
+Fix a long branch~$\tau \in \calT$ and consider the sets~$J_1, J_2, \ldots, J_g$ identified in the different stages of the construction of the long branch~$\tau$.
 For this proof overview, let us assume that each~$J_j$ is closed and that the support of these information sets are pairwise disjoint.
 Let us stress that this is a slight simplification.
 Assuming this holds, note that the union~$J^* = \cup_{i=1}^g J_j$ is also closed and recall from \cref{sec:information} that all variables forced by~$(\rho, J^*)$ can be described by a restriction where the centers in~$\supp(J^*)$ are killed.
 This defines the restriction~$\rho^*$: it is the restriction that forces all variables forced by~$(\rho, J^*)$.
 Assuming that the support of~$J^*$ is large we see that~$\rho^*$ has much fewer alive centers.
+Using \cref{lem:final-counting} we obtain an upper bound on the failure probability, assuming that we can easily recover~$\rho$ from~$\rho^*$.